wontires/Forzassist/README.md

 Looking back, I had no idea what I was getting into.
 I did not know Python, I barely understood the math involved, and I didn't even know what the word "telemetry" meant.
 The small and pretty useless ideas i first had somehow turned into a two week journey of trying to build a drift assist i didn't even know was possible.

 I spent days and nights testing, breaking things, tuning values, and rebuilding the logic from scratch, and since i have absolutely ZERO coding knowledge (and i suck at math), this was obviously achieved with the help of AI tools like Claude, Cursor, and ChatGPT.
 And so what started as a basic idea became a full assist that helps make drifting on a controller a lot more intuitive.

+# Requirements

+* Windows
+* Forza with Data Out telemetry enabled
+* A controller
+* ViGEmBus virtual controller driver

+The installer will try to install ViGEmBus automatically if it is missing.

 # Installation